-Steep your vacation in New England seaport charm with a visit to Mystic.
-Marvel at historic wooden ships and explore a 19th-century village at Mystic Seaport, then see beluga whales and more at the Mystic Aquarium.
-Avoid costly travel mistakes to both places by getting a Mystic Pass card that admits you to attractions and gives discounted admission to other area attractions.
+Steep your summer break in New England seaport charm with a visit to Mystic.
+Marvel at historic wooden ships and explore the 19th-century village at Mystic Seaport, then see beluga whales and more at the Mystic Aquarium.
+Avoid costly travel mistakes at both places by getting a Mystic Pass card that admits you to attractions and gives discounted admission to other area attractions.

 A traditional playground for the wealthy, Newport’s yacht-filled harbor and sprawling Gilded Age mansions make picturesque backdrops to any vacation photos.
 Better yet, step inside.
 The Preservation Society of Newport County offers self-guided or guided tours through 11 famous structures.
 Then climb aboard a yacht on a sunset or daytime sailing tour.